jorroll/rschedule/README.md

 ### Still pre-1.0 release (i.e. Beta)

 A javascript library, written in typescript, for working with recurring dates.
 Rules can be imported / exported in [ICAL](https://tools.ietf.org/html/rfc5545) spec format, and Rule objects themselves adhere to the javascript iterator protocol.
+The library is "date agnostic" and usable with standard `Date`, [`Moment`](https://momentjs.com), or luxon [`DateTime`](https://moment.github.io/luxon/) objects through a [`IDateAdapter` interface](./docs/date-adapter).

 At this point, the library's core functionality is feature complete and the tests are passing.
 This being said, I'm still adjusting the library ahead of a 1.0 release as I dog food it in my own app.
 If you're looking for something more mature, check out [rrulejs](https://github.com/jakubroztocil/rrule).

-Example usage:
+### Example usage:

+Iterate using standard javascript syntax
 ```typescript
 RScheduleConfig.defaultDateAdapter = StandardDateAdapter;